Make every purchase count with UROKO REWARDS! Learn More

 • Sliced tomato

-2. Let it cool to room temperature, then flake into a bowl.
+3. Let cool to room temperature, then flake gently into a bowl.

-Fresh albacore is whiter, cleaner, and has none of the heavy taste you associate with canned tuna.
-It’s rich, light, and perfect for elevating a simple sandwich into something worth chasing offshore for.
+Fresh albacore is lighter, cleaner, and more delicate than anything that comes out of a can.
+It turns a simple sandwich into something worth chasing offshore for.